barryclark/jekyll-now/Real-Estate-Photography.md

 permalink: /photography/
 ---

-> My camera in the sky can capture incredible images of properties.
-This page is a photo album from one location.
+> My camera-in-the-sky can capture incredible images of properties.
+This page is a photo album from one location. **Photos may take some time to load**

 ### From above: